-Department of Global Health Development Policy Sciences
+Department of International Health Development and Policy

-Professor Sharon Cox Professor Yasuhiko Kamiya Professor Kazuhiko Moji Department of International Health Development Policy (former Department of Social Environment) was re-established in 2018 by inviting three concurrent professors from the School of Tropical Medicine and Global Health (TMGH).
-The three professors have expertise of nutrition and epidemiology (S. Cox), pediatrics and development assistance (Y. Kamiya), and human ecology and ecohealth (K. Moji).
+Professor Hirotsugu Aiga Professor Yasuhiko Kamiya Professor Kazuhiko Moji Department of International Health Development and Policy (former Department of Social Environment) was re-established in 2018 by inviting three concurrent professors from the School of Tropical Medicine and Global Health (TMGH).
+The three professors have expertise of health system strengthening (H. Aiga), child health and emergency assistance (Y. Kamiya), and human ecology and ecohealth (K. Moji).
 The department promotes policy researches in various global health fields for making critical evaluation and constructive proposal for health policy.